ros-navigation/navigation2/nav2_route/README.md

 # Steve's TODO list

-- [ ] live route analyzer working + plugins + rerouting
+- [ ] live route analyzer working + plugins + rerouting + pruning start at reroute

-- [ ] prune to new start in rerouting
-- [ ] if start pose is between 2 nodes in the graph solution (prune first)
+- [ ] if start/ending pose is between 2 nodes in the graph solution (prune first) -- in server

 - [ ] way to clear aggrevated blocked routes other than preemption/new request?
+As a fallback if route cnanot be found except current cycles'?
+Max retries? but what if still blocked? cause back and forth